-I grew up in the Great White North — Canada, for the uninitiated — so for me a fir tree wrapped in bright lights and heavy with garland and baubles has always meant the imminent arrival of Santa Claus and napping on my grandmother’s shoulder through the Christmas Eve service.
+I grew up in the Great White North — Canada, for the uninitiated — so for me a fir tree wrapped in bright lights and heavy with garlands and baubles has always meant the imminent arrival of Santa Claus and napping on my grandmother’s shoulder through the Christmas Eve service.
 Since then, I’ve experienced many permutations of the holiday season.
 I won’t pretend I wasn’t startled to find chocolate in the toes of my shoes on 6 December in Germany, or utterly bewildered when a Catalan flatmate brought a personified log out into the kitchen then beat it with a stick while singing a children’s tune until it (I’m not kidding) excreted our gifts.

 I was first exposed to the idea of a “New Year’s tree” in Istanbul in 2014.
 But the concept wasn’t brought home until 2016, when Gorky Park in Moscow unveiled its controversial take on the traditional yolka (Russian for fir) tree for the year: suspended sideways and flanked by stone pillars.
 And while Turkey’s New Year tree can be attributed to the simple adoption of a selection of Western traditions, Russia’s history with it is more complex.